 Historically speaking, in one or another, biomechanical positions, biomechanical actions, biomechanical presentations, and biomechanical patterns have been learned, practiced, and utilized by martial art practitioners for hundreds of years.
 Since the beginning, the majority of martial art practitioners have referred to these biomechanical events as “ “.
-In the martial art community, the majority of martial art practitioners subscribe to the believe that learning, practicing, and utilizing biomechanical events will provide them with the skills needed to successfully engage in combat.
+In the martial art community, the majority of martial art practitioners subscribe to the believe that learning, practicing, and utilizing biomechanical events will provide them with the skills needed to successfully engage in unarmed combat.
 They subscribe to the belief that the simple act of executing biomechanical events will enable them to guard, strike, block, parry, grapple, or throw.
 This fallacy has been held by martial art practitioners for hundreds of years.
 The fact that the majority of martial art practitioners have held these beliefs for long periods of time does not make them true.

 that there are two additional dimensions of martial preparation that contribute to the knowledge and development of the martial skills needed to successfully engage in unarmed combat.
-Individuals who become students in the White Lotus Art Form System should do so because they what to learn the physical processes, biomechanical events, that are associated with the basic mechanical skills needed to guard, strike, block, parry, grapple, and throw.
+Individuals who become students in “basic skill development” should do so because they what to learn the physical processes, biomechanical events, that are associated with the basic mechanical skills associated with guarding, striking, blocking, parrying, grappling, and throwing.

 As a prospective student, you need to know that it is impossible to fully comprehend what has been stated in the previous paragraphs.
-The information that is imparted in the previous paragraphs is just a brief overview of some things that are pertinent to art form preparation.
-Your ability to comprehend the teachings of the White Lotus Art Form System is dependent upon you being able to bring all of the studies and sub-studies through to a proper level of completion.
+The information that is imparted in the previous paragraphs is just a brief overview of some things that are pertinent to “basic skill development“.
+Your ability to comprehend the teachings of the “White Lotus System” is dependent upon you being able to bring all of the studies and sub-studies through to a proper level of completion.
 Only those students who complete this of work can truly comprehend and appreciated the of the teachings imparted in this specific branch of the White Lotus System of Unarmed Combat®.

 © 2017 – 2020 Brian K Leishman All Rights Reserved